TB-C0des/Scientific_Document_Chatbot_Mined_2024/README.md

 # Scientific_Document_Chatbot_Mined_2024
+A interactive Web UI  to 'chat' with your documents.
+Powered by Mistral 7B LLM through RAG Chain
 # Dependencies
-The first cell of the final.ipynb will setup and install all dependencies required for the project.
+The first cell of the final.ipynb will setup and install all dependencies required for the project.<br>
 Commands are
 ```
 !pip install -q -U torch datasets transformers tensorflow langchain playwright html2text sentence_transformers faiss-cpu